 StormGeo’s forecasts, which are tailored to the client’s exact location, are fine-tuned for impacts from wind, rain and flooding.
 The satellite and radar information used allows our meteorologists to spot a change in a hurricane as it is happening.

 StormGeo hurricane forecasts and advisories are also issued an hour before NHC forecasts, meaning the client often receives the latest information sooner than local officials.
 StormGeo makes sure to examine government forecasts as soon as they are issued, in order to detail any differences to clients.

 When a new storm advisory is issued, the Medxcel team can call StormGeo with questions or invite the meteorologists to join their conference calls, which often include their facility managers, emergency teams and HQ.
 The calls begin with a weather briefing from StormGeo, followed by questions from the Medxcel team about the storm.
 These calls can take place with each new storm advisory, or more often as needed.

-Speaking with Cormier reminded me of the importance of strong client relationships.
-While it’s important for businesses to be aware of what official warnings say, it’s equally important for them to have a trusted source on their team to that understands their specific business and can give information tailored to their unique needs.
+Strong client relationships are most important during an emergency.
+While businesses need to be aware of official warnings being issued, having a trusted source on the team that understands the specific business challenges and can provide information tailored to their unique needs is invaluable.